 In terms of the motor industry, the Mini had absolutely enormous repercussions.
 For the first time in history here was a revolutionary car that BMC could produce, that owed nothing to the designs and ideas of others.
 In fact, the idea was copied far and wide by all companies that had an interest in producing small, economical cars.

-The first company to adopt the idea was Fiat, who in 1964 launched the Autobianchi Primula.
-Like the Mini, the Primula was front-wheel-drive and transverse-engined, but differed from it in one very important respect: the gearbox was attached to the end of the engine, not unlike the experimental Morris Minor replacement that Issigonis was working on in 1952.
+The first company to adopt the idea was Fiat, which launched the Autobianchi Primula in 1964.
+Like the Mini, the Primula was front-wheel drive and transverse-engined, but differed from it in one very important respect: the gearbox was attached to the end of the engine, not unlike the experimental Morris Minor replacement that Issigonis was working on in 1952.
 Dante Giacosa chose this transmission package because he viewed BMC’s gearbox-in-sump arrangement as being unnecessarily complex and expensive to produce.
-It should, however, be noted that the Autobianchi Primula was somewhat larger than the Mini.
+However, it should be noted that the Autobianchi Primula was somewhat larger than the Mini.

 Subsequently, all small cars (with the exception of some Peugeots) have followed the Fiat formula of the transverse-engined, end-on gearbox package, but this does not devalue the genius of Alec Issigonis and his team: in simple terms, Leonard Lord and Alec Issigonis redefined the small car package as they wished it to be, and in doing so, altered the fundamental design of the compact car in much the same way as Henry Ford or Ferry Porsche had altered the concept of car manufacture.